On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Conclusion

 Our approach lays the foundation towards a CRN-level theory that characterizes the multifarious types of ambiguities and indeterminacies in chemical data and establishes chemical laws that govern them.
 By construction, such a theory provides deeper insights into the structure and chemical context of the ambiguity problem, the central problem in multivariate curve resolution (MCR).
 We surmise that this additional structure and context may be leveraged by a new generation of MCR algorithms and data collection protocols.

 Importantly, our approach enables new inference methods by which portions of a reaction network are deduced from dimensions of portions of data, similar to how portions of NMR spectra illuminate portions of a molecular structure.
+We have illustrated that this is indeed possible through four case studies with experimental data from the literature in our companion paper \cite{blokhuis2024ejoc}.
 Understanding how structure in chemistry introduces structure in data thereby creates new tools allowing to address greater analytical challenges in chemistry.